Gravitas-Security/Cloudflare-Modules/access/README.md

   - app is the url
   - policy includes the requirements of the group
   - default `Allow` and failure will result in block
+  - creates a healthcheck for each app if `hc_path` is defined
 4. Precedence is set by order of apps.
 1st = 1, 2nd = 2, etc
   - reordering will result in a destroy and reapply of all subsequent rules